-This is called green screen spill, and can be mitigated by tinkering with:
+This is called green screen spill, and can be mitigated by adjusting the following:

-- Consistent, diffused bright light on yourself, more than the green screen itself
+- Consider shining more light on yourself, as opposed to the green screen behind you.

-- Adjusting the chroma key (called color in mmhmm)
+- Adjust the chroma key color (see Setup).

-- Adjusting the threshold while working with the lighting
+- Adjust the green screen threshold while working with the lighting.

-- Toggling the Zoom to crop your image if you have a smaller frame to work with
+- use the Zoom slider (Camera > Zoom) to crop your image if you have a smaller frame to work with.